-This document does not repeat, or refer to, any table in ISO 26262 with methods classified by ASILs.
+This document does not repeat, or refer to, any table in ISO 26262 part with methods classified by ASILs.
 Reasons:

-- Repeating of method tables in ISO 26262 or any other standard - would introduce redundancy - might entail a copyright issue - ISO 26262:2018 2nd edition Section 4.3 makes it clear that the methods listed in the method tables are only recommendations.
+- Repeating of method tables in ISO 26262 or any other standard - would introduce redundancy - might entail a copyright issue - ISO 26262:2018 clause 4.3 makes it clear that the methods listed in the method tables are only recommendations.
 This means that any method can be chosen (i.e. not necessarily those recommended or highly recommended in ISO 26262) as long as an argument can be presented that the used methods fulfil the requirements listed in the corresponding ISO 26262 clause above a method table.
-If such a rationale can be given, a further rationale for omitted methods is not necessary.
+If such a rationale can be given, a further rationale for omitted methods is not necessary (see clause 4.3 "Interpretation of Tables" in all Parts of ISO 26262:2018from Part 2 to Part 9).